Shadowdevsbu/shadowdevsbu/README.md

 Connect with us on other platforms:

-- [Discord](link/to/discord): Join our Discord server for real-time discussions.
+- [Google Form](link/to/twitter): Register to join us.
-- [Twitter](link/to/twitter): Follow us for updates and announcements.
+- [WhatsApp](link/to/discord): Join our WhatsApp Community for real-time discussions.

 ## Code of Conduct